By Carlo Garganese

 Even if he says so himself, few will argue that there is a better central midfielder on the planet than Arturo Vidal.
-Indeed in the 2014 Goal 50, the partly-converted Philipp Lahm was the only player in the Chilean's role to finish above him.
+Indeed, in the 2014 Goal 50, the partly-converted Philipp Lahm was the only player in the Chilean's role to finish above him.
 In terms of completeness – no one even gets close to Vidal.
 Physically, technically, mentally, tactically – the ability to run, press, pass, head, tackle and score – he ticks every box.

-Juventus exited the Champions League in the group stages last season, and even if Vidal stays it looks set to begin the 2014-15 campaign with a weaker side.
+Juventus exited the Champions League in the group stages last season, and even if Vidal stays they look set to begin the 2014-15 campaign with a weaker side.
 The summer arrivals of Alvaro Morata, Patrice Evra and Roberto Pereyra will not strengthen the first XI and managing director Giuseppe Marotta seems incapable of improving the playing personnel any further after failing to close a deal for Alexis Sanchez.
-An already ageing and creaking defense is one year older, Juve’s wide problem has not been solved, while Conte has been replaced by the much-maligned Massimiliano Allegri.
+An already ageing and creaking defence is one year older, Juve’s wide problem has not been solved, while Conte has been replaced by the much-maligned Massimiliano Allegri.
 Even Juve's domestic dominance looks under threat from Roma.

 “The new arrivals are not enough.
 Andrea Pirlo is a year older, and now Conte has left too,” Fabio Cannavaro told Goal when asked about Juve’s prospects next season.

-A player of Vidal’s caliber deserves to win the biggest prize in club football.
+A player of Vidal’s calibre deserves to win the biggest prize in club football.
 And given the recent developments you would forgive him for concluding that he needs to depart Piedmont in order to make that happen.

 But choosing to leave Juventus for Manchester United would be a crazy decision.